7mind/blog/lightweight-reflection.md

 - They suffer many [concurrency issues](https://github.com/scala/bug/issues/10766) and it's not so trivial to fix them.
 In our case TypeTags were occasionaly failing subtype checks (`child <:< parent`) during `scala-reflect` initialization even if we synchronize on literally everything,
 - `scala-reflect` needs *seconds* to initialize.

-Moreover, it's still unclear if Scala 3 will support TypeTag concept or not.
+Moreover, it's still unclear if Scala 3 will support `TypeTag`s or not.
 Some people say it's too hard and recommend to write a custom macro to replace TypeTags for in Scala 3 / Dotty when it's necessary.

 So, we tried to implement our own lightweight TypeTag replacement with a macro.
 It's doable.
 It works.
 Though it's overcomplicated and there are many subtle discrepancies between Scala model and our model.
-So we still hope that Dotty team will consider supporint TypeTags in Scala 3.
+So we still hope that Dotty team will consider supporting TypeTags in Scala 3.
 Currently our implementation supports Scala 2.12/2.13 though it's possible to port it to Dotty and we are going to do it in foreseeable future.

 ## What we need